 Adapting to changes in the weather has always been a part of farming life.
 With climate change, patterns of “normal” weather are shifting, with increased frequency and severity of extreme weather events.

-Climate change will have significant challenges and benefits for agricultural producers in B.C. due to changes in production patterns, increases in crop damage, water shortages, and changes in the interactions between crops, weeds and insects.
+Climate change will have significant challenges for agricultural producers in B.C. due to changes in production patterns, increases in crop damage, water shortages, and changes in the interactions between crops, weeds and insects.